mvolkmann/blog/src/flutter.md

 Tests can be rerun by clicking the green and red gutter icons or by clicking the "Run" and "Debug" links.
-It can take a few seconds before it is apparent that tests have started running again.
+It can take a few seconds before it is apparent that tests have started running again, but a beaker icon appears in the Activity Bar (left side column of icons). with a blue clock indicator.

 The following code provides a basic example of a unit test source file: